rcgprojectteam/ProjectTeamKnowledgebase/HowTo/Office 365 Migration with BitTitan/Office 365 Tenant End Point Preparation (Source or Destination).md

 - Tenant must have a Microsoft Entra ID P2 license or equivalent to be able to create conditional access policies.

 # Mailbox Impersonation
+Overview: We will create a Mail-enabled security group in the webui in part 1.
+We will add one owner to the group.
+In part 2 we will Create a new management scope and apply the impersonation role to the

 ## 1. Web UI preparation - Scoped Impersonation with EWS.
 (Part 1)
 Location: Office365/Exchange Admin Center//Recipients/Groups/Mail-enabled security.